Equality, Diversity & Inclusion Policy 2023

 In a golfing context, some examples of unlawful harassment might include:

-- Targeting disabled golfers using buggies and demanding to see proof of a disability;
+- Targeting disabled golfers using buggies and demanding to see proof of a disability where this is not required by the terms of a competition, for example.

 Victimisation is defined in section 27(1) of the Equality Act 2010.

-A protected act includes bringing legal proceedings or making a complaint under the Equality Act 2010 in relation to discrimination, harassment, bullying, or any other issue related to equality, diversity or Protected Characteristics.
+A protected act includes making a complaint (whether in writing or not, formally or informally) or bringing legal proceedings under the Equality Act 2010 in relation to discrimination, harassment, bullying, or any other issue related to equality, diversity or Protected Characteristics.

 A detriment can be any less favourable treatment, including direct acts such as suspensions, fines, sanctions, and verbal and physical aggression.